 Compensation for the CEO adheres to the same process as that used for other executives, but is also subject to approval by the Board of Directors.

-PGS currently has a compensation structure for executive managers that include a base salary, benefits such as newspaper and mobile phone subscriptions, cash bonuses, pension plans, and performance stock-based long-term incentive programs.
+PGS currently has a compensation structure for senior executives that include a base salary, benefits such as newspaper and mobile phone subscriptions, cash bonuses, pension plans, and performance stock-based long-term incentive programs.
 Features of these programs include an absolute ceiling on performance related remuneration.

-For further details on the compensation structure and total compensation to executive team members, see note 29 to the consolidated financial statement of PGS, and also the Board of Directors’ Statement on Remuneration to the CEO and Executive Officers set forth as Appendix VII to the Calling Notice to the 2019 AGM.
+For further details on the compensation structure and total compensation to executive team members, see note 29 to the consolidated financial statement of PGS, and also the Board of Directors’ Statement on Remuneration to the CEO and senior executives set forth as Appendix VI to the Calling Notice.

 12. Information and Communications

 The Board of Directors and the Nomination Committee send a letter to the 30 largest shareholders once a year inviting them to join in a dialog on corporate governance and corporate responsibility matters.
-The letter is also posted on www.pgs. com and any shareholder may initiate communication with the Company on these matters.
-During 2018, one meeting was conducted with shareholders under this initiative.
+The letter is also posted on our website and any shareholder may initiate communication with the Company on these matters.
+During 2019, one meeting was conducted with shareholders under this initiative.